 Japanese Americas were forced to close their businesses and relocated to the internment camps.

 My Personal History and Connection to What I Do

 For me, reading about this history from as an undergraduate to a law student, did have personal relevance.
 My mother always told me stories of how my grandfather owned a popular shop in Chinatown Honolulu.
 However, unfortunately cancer took him at an early age.
 Soon after, my widowed grandmother was exploited due to her lack of English and inability to understand the law.
 Eventually she lost the business and much more due to the loss of income.
 To me the U.S. government forcing Japanese Americans from their homes and businesses was no different.
 Both scenarios arose out of the lack of justice and exploitation of the law.
 This is why I launched my own practice, why I enjoy educating small business owners with a variety of backgrounds on their business rights, and why I do pro bono with the Business Law Corps, whose motto is lawyers for economic justice, at the Patsy T. Mink Center for Business and Leadership.
 The fight for civil liberties also means giving people fair chance at starting and owning their own business.

-So we as a law firm would like to extend our appreciation and thanks to Fred T. Korematsu and the Fred T. Korematsu Institute for continuing his legacy.
-We feel the fight for individual rights, economic justice, and civil liberties continues to this very day.
+I would like to extend my appreciation and thanks to Fred T. Korematsu and the Fred T. Korematsu Institute for continuing his legacy.
+At the firm I’m with, we fight for individual rights, economic justice, and civil liberties in our own way.
 Fred Korematsu Day highlights the need for us to remember and educate.
 Thank you for reading this post.

 /wp-content/uploads/2018/01/shutterstock_249572851-e1517309718183.jpg7981000Ryan K. Hew/wp-content/uploads/2017/06/hb-logo_websiteheader.pngRyan K. Hew2018-01-30 08:00:532018-03-16 17:30:29Honoring Fred Korematsu Day